North Korea says latest spy satellite launch failed, but will try again

 South Korea recovered parts of that failed rocket, including the satellite payload, which it said did not appear to have military capability.

-It was not a major surprise that Thursday's launch appeared to have failed as well, but the state media report suggests that North Korea has made some progress since May's crash, said Ankit Panda of the U.S.-based Carnegie Endowment for International Peace.
+It was not a major surprise that Thursday's launch appeared to have failed as well, but the state media report suggests that North Korea has made some progress since May's crash, said Mr Ankit Panda of the US-based Carnegie Endowment for International Peace.

 "There appear to still be time pressures for NADA to succeed given the commitment to an October follow-up launch," he added.
 "That may or may not provide enough time for North Korea's scientists to go back to the drawing board and iterate once again."